javierez/vesta/README.md

-FOTOCASA INTEGRATION
+### FOTOCASA INTEGRATION
-- are we passing the visibility mode correctly?
+Errors or doubts
-- superficie de parecela does not appear in the api docs
+- superficie de parecela does not appear in the api docs (!)
-- address always redirects me to plaza Regla 6, why?
+- being extremely careful with locations

+Changes
 - add other multimedia material
-- subtypes are not being saved (form)